Prag8855/aab/content/guides/learn-german.md

 ### To get your permanent residence

-If you apply for a permanent residence, you must speak German at a B1 level.[^1]
+To [apply for a permanent residence](/guides/permanent-residence), you need a B1 language test certificate.[^1] If you have a [[Blue Card]], you only need an A1 certificate.

 ### To get the German citizenship

-If you speak German, you can get the German citizenship 2 years earlier.[^2]
+To apply for German citizenship, you need a B1 language test certificate.
+If you speak German at a C1 level, you can get German citizenship 2 years earlier.[^2]

 ## How long does it take to learn German?